Apohmc

 Discuss This!
 Discuss This!

-According to a new study, good-looking men and women often have more control over the amount of commitment and sexual activity in a relationship.
+According to a study, good-looking men and women often have more control over the amount of commitment and sexual activity in a relationship.

 Elizabeth McClintock, a sociologist with the University of Notre Dame, found physically attractive women are more likely to form exclusive relationships than sexual relationships and are more likely to have less sexual partners.
 They are also less likely to have sexual intercourse within the first week of meeting a partner.